 There are only two occasions that I will cook fried oysters for Mr. GFE—Valentine’s Day and his birthday.
 Because those two occasions are a week apart, I “meet in the middle” (or thereabouts) and only actually have to cook them once a year.
 Ha ha.
 I love that.
 Can you tell that I’m not a fan of oysters?
 And, to be clear, I don’t have to fry up any oysters at all for him, but I do … as an act of love, pure love.
+Of course, I make them gluten-free Fried Oysters to keep gluten out of my kitchen and keep myself safe.

-Fried oysters are often a winter favorite of “good ole country boys” (and “girls,” but my unscientific research shows that there are far fewer girls who go for oysters … at least around here).
-I suspect “Bad” Blake, the character played by Jeff Bridges in Crazy Heart (and who might be called Southern fried himself), has eaten his share of Southern fried oysters.
-Heck, I’m sure he’s also eaten them raw and roasted, too—either with a cold beer or chased by a shot of whiskey.
-Bad Blake seems like the kind of fellow who might even have made some light-hearted comments about oysters’ aphrodisiac effects at the time.
-Just sayin’.
-If you are not up on the Oscar details, Crazy Heart is up for Best Picture and Bridges is nominated for Best Actor.
+If you are not up on the Oscar details, Crazy Heart is up for Best Picture, and Bridges is nominated for Best Actor.
 (Maggie Gyllenhaal, who plays Bad Blake’s love interest, is nominated for Best Supporting Actress and the movie also has a nomination for Original Song.)
 I have not seen this movie yet, but hope to see it before the Oscars.

 In all likelihood, this recipe will probably be the only gfe recipe that I will share, but never actually taste myself.
 That’s okay though.
 “Bad” Mr. GFE has declared these the best oysters ever.
 He says they are light and delicious.
 (He has long complained about fried oysters that are heavily battered and then fried in equally heavy oil.)
 Anyway, you can trust his opinion.
 He hasn’t steered you wrong yet, has he?

 Now to the critical, but easy details … remember the cornmeal breading recipe that I used for my chicken tenders recently?
 Well, for fried oysters, you use the same recipe, except this time you do an egg/milk wash thing first.
 That wasn’t necessary for the chicken tenders, but for oysters, the egg/milk wash enhances the texture and flavor while helping the breading adhere properly.